HL7/ebm/input/pagecontent/composition.md

 8. An 'Assertion' section is optional.
 If used in the 'Summary of findings entry for a single outcome' section, entries are limited to reference a single **[ComparativeEvidence Profile][ComparativeEvidence]**.

+### EvidenceSynthesisTableReportPackage Profile of Composition Resource

+The **[EvidenceSynthesisTableReportPackage Profile][EvidenceSynthesisTableReportPackage]** is used for a base structure to extend the **[EvidenceReport Profile][EvidenceReport]** with sections for Groups (Total Group, Intervention Group, Comparator Group, and Group Assignment; which reference conceptual or definitional Groups), Evidence Variables, and Results.

+The Groups and Evidence Variables sections have limits to the reference types for their entry content: **[CohortDefinition][CohortDefinition]** or **[ConceptualCohortDefinition][ConceptualCohortDefinition]** for Total Group, **[CohortDefinition][CohortDefinition]** or **[ConceptualCohortDefinition][ConceptualCohortDefinition]** Profile for Intervention Group, **[CohortDefinition][CohortDefinition]** or **[ConceptualCohortDefinition][ConceptualCohortDefinition]** Profile for Comparator Group, **[GroupAssignment Profile][GroupAssignment]** for Group Assignment, and **[VariableDefinition Profile][VariableDefinition]** for Evidence Variables.

+### OutcomeMeasureSynthesisReport Profile of Composition Resource

+The **[OutcomeMeasureSynthesisReport Profile][OutcomeMeasureSynthesisReport]** is a Profile of **[EvidenceSynthesisTableReportPackage][EvidenceSynthesisTableReportPackage]** and is used for an evidence report including the findings for any number of outcomes in a synthesis of research studies, where there may be a unique observed study group, observed exposure group, and observed comparator group for each outcome.

+The Composition.type value is set to an "Outcome Measure Synthesis Report".

+The section element (Results section slice) contains one or more instances (sections) with each of these sections identified by focus (Composition.section.section.focus) which references a **[VariableDefinition Profile][VariableDefinition]**.
+Each of these focused sections contain one or more of the following sections:

+..TO BE ADDED..Note the sections for observed groups...

+..Composition.section.section.section[comparatorEvidence] has a section.code value for 'Evidence with comparator alone' and entries limited to a single reference of a **[NoncomparativeEvidence Profile][NoncomparativeEvidence]**.

+..Composition.section.section.section[interventionEvidence] has a section.code value for 'Evidence with intervention alone' and entries limited to a single reference of a **[NoncomparativeEvidence Profile][NoncomparativeEvidence]**.

+..Composition.section.section.section[totalGroup] has a section.code value for 'Evidence with total group' and entries limited to a single reference of a **[NoncomparativeEvidence Profile][NoncomparativeEvidence]**.

+..Composition.section.section.section[comparativeEvidence] has a section.code value for 'Evidence with intervention vs. comparator' and entries limited to a single reference of a **[ComparativeEvidence Profile][ComparativeEvidence]**.

+### SummaryOfSynthesisFindings Profile of Composition Resource

+The **[SummaryOfSynthesisFindings Profile][SummaryOfSynthesisFindings]** is a Profile of **[EvidenceSynthesisTableReportPackage][EvidenceSynthesisTableReportPackage]** and is used for an evidence report combining <b>Evidence</b> and <b>EvidenceVariable Resources</b>, organized around **[VariableDefinition][VariableDefinition]** (Profile of EvidenceVariable), to represent the summary of findings of comparative evidence from an evidence synthesis.

+The Composition.type value is set to a "Summary of Synthesis Findings".
+The underlying structure is otherwise similar to the **[SummaryOfFindings Profile][SummaryOfFindings]** used for summarizing evidence from a single study.

 ### Guideline Profile of Composition Resource